djcriley/comp257-final-project/README.md

 This project was split up into seperate files:

-- brute.py has the brute force implementation
+- brute.py has the brute force implementation.
-- dp.py has the dynamic programming implementation
+- dp.py has the dynamic programming implementation.
-- greedy.py has the greedy implementation
+- greedy.py has the greedy implementation.
-- script.py is used to run all functions and time them, then output them to a CSV file
+- script.py is used to run all functions and time them, then output them to a CSV file.
-- graph.py is used to make the graphs shown below
+- graph.py is used to make the graphs shown below.
-- output.csv contains results from running all 3 implementation
+- output.csv contains results from running all 3 implementation.
-- DPvsGreedy.csv contains results from running DP and greedy implentations on larger input sizes to get a closer look at runtime comparison
+- DPvsGreedy.csv contains results from running DP and greedy implentations on larger input sizes to get a closer look at runtime comparison.
-- result.txt shows the results of the algorithms run 2 times on input sizes 5, 10, 15, 20, 25
+- result.txt shows the results of the algorithms run 2 times on input sizes 5, 10, 15, 20, 25.
+- Project Proposal.pdf is my project proposal docuemnt with changes to the pusedo code.

 ## Runtimes
 - Greedy: O(n log n)
 - Dynamic Programming: O(n)
 - Brute Force: O(2^n)